 Who benefits from lesionectomy surgery?

 Lesionectomy may be an option for children whose epilepsy is linked to a defined lesion and whose seizures are drug resistant.
 In addition, it must be possible to remove the lesion and surrounding tissue without causing damage to areas of the brain responsible for vital functions, such as movement, sensation, language, and memory.
-Overall, lesionectomy is associated with excellent results with success rates that are generally better than with surgery performed in patients without discrete lesions.

 Lesionectomy vs. lobectomy: How much should be removed?